BambiSleepChat/js-bambisleep-church/.github/a-copilot-instructions.md

 **Critical Understanding**: This project follows emoji-driven development workflows with aspirational 100% test coverage enforcement.

 **Actual Current State**:
-- **✅ All 8/8 MCP servers configured** - `.vscode/settings.json` contains complete MCP server registry
+- **No .vscode/ directory** - MCP server configurations documented in `BUILD.md` are planned but not implemented
 - **No src/ implementation** - Only empty `src/ui/` directory exists, no actual code files
 - **All npm scripts are placeholders** - `package.json` scripts echo 'not yet implemented'
 - **No public/docs/** - Documentation exists only in root: `BUILD.md`, `TODO.md`, `README.md`